MarvinLavechin/daem/examples/Example_2D_3Labels.md

 ![Result](Example_2D_3Labels_eval_membranes.jpg)

 Typical values are RAND=0.7850, MI = 0.629 for the membrane label.
-The segmentation of neurons based on the membrane label ('--segment_by 1') has an adjusted RAND=0.998, precision = 0.912, recall =	0.962, F-Score = 0.936 and and adjusted RAND error = 0.064.
+The segmentation of neurons based on the membrane label (`--segment_by 1`) has an adjusted RAND=0.998, precision = 0.912, recall =	0.962, F-Score = 0.936 and and adjusted RAND error = 0.064.

 **The membrane label does not fully overlap with the ground truth.